MicrosoftEdge/WebView2Feedback/specs/PeriodicBackgoundSyncAndBackgroundSync.md

 to subscribe to the event when a new Background synchronization task is registered.

-**GetSyncRegistrations API**: This asynchronous call returns the collection of all periodic background synchronization registrations or background synchronization registrations based on the `CoreWebView2ServiceWorkerSyncKind` provided.
+**GetPeriodicSyncRegistrations API**: This asynchronous call returns the collection of all periodic background synchronization registrations.
 We add `CoreWebView2ServiceWorkerSyncRegistrationInfo` with `Tag` and `MinIntervalInMilliseconds` properties to represent a synchronization registration.

+**GetBackgroundSyncRegistrations API**: This asynchronous call returns the collection of all background synchronization registrations.

 **DispatchPeriodicSyncEvent API**: This API gives developers the ability to trigger a periodic background synchronization task based on the